cioccarellia/ksprefs/README.md

 ```kotlin
 prefs.erase()
 ```
-This a simple wrap of the `clear()` function of the android standard library, so what it does is deleting the whole file content.
+This a simple wrap of the `clear()` method of the android standard library, so what it does is deleting the whole file content.
 Use with caution.

 ## Smart cast & Extensibility
 A clean and fast approach is what this library aims to provide.
-I always found myself in java working with `String.valueOf()`, `Integer.parseInt()`, `Boolean.parseBoolean()` while reading SharedPreferences, and then I decided I didn't want to see that happen again with kotlin.
+I always found myself in java working with stuff like `String.valueOf()`, `Integer.parseInt()`, `Boolean.parseBoolean()` while reading SharedPreferences, and then I decided I didn't want to see that happen again with kotlin.
 Every argument you pass as value or default is of `Any` type, so that it can be everything.
 CryptoPrefs will convert it back to string for the encryption and eventually you will do the conversion from string to your target type.

-This is an example for a situation where you have a JSON response and you want to parse it later.
+This is an example for a situation where you have a JSON response and you want to store it for a separate-session parsing.
 You will find it also in the sample project.
 ```json
 {
     "key": "Error",